Plant care and cultivation

 Ivy

 Ivy has been used since Victorian times as a sun and shade plant to decorate indoor spaces.
 This is largely thanks to the fact it was more economical than flowering plants for semi-shade, as well as the great aesthetic beauty (see photo) offered by its shiny, palmate leaves.
 It is a climbing type of plant that can be used as a ground cover, to give life to dead trunks or as a tapestry for indoor or outdoor use on walls and trellises that do not receive sun all day.
+Its adaptability and resilience make it a favorite for gardeners looking to add greenery to shaded areas.

 Not all ivy plants need to be used in these ways.
 You can learn how to keep it indoors with our article on potted ivy care.